Emergency Funds: Saving for a True Rainy Day

 How do you recommend associations prepare or budget for weather-related disasters?

 Most professionals serving this industry recommend that associations develop a comprehensive plan in case of a disaster, including response efforts and a financial plan.
 Associations should contact their bankers when developing this plan and inquire about a contingency line of credit.
 This would ensure that, if a disaster occurred, a loan facility would already exist for the association to utilize.
-A resolution should be drafted by attorneys that appoint certain members of the association as the designated members responsible if a disaster occurs.
-This way, the correct people have the authority to react.
+Attorneys for the association should draft a resolution that appoints certain members of the association with authority to act in the event of a disaster.

 Interview by Amy Dison

-Molly Hime is senior vice president & director, Popular Association Banking, a division of Popular Bank.
-Reach her at 800-233-7164 x 431268 or firstname.lastname@example.org.
+Molly Hime is senior vice president & division manager, Popular Association Banking, a division of Popular Bank.
+Reach her at 800-233-7164 or email@example.com.

 The information described herein is for informational purposes only and does not constitute and is not intended to be viewed or construed as professional or legal advice.
 Loans subject to credit approval.